 The two Sudans would remain dependent on each other, said Annan, who called on the international community and neighbouring states to support their efforts to work together.

 “Without peace in the North, the South will not be able to address many of its development challenges.
+At the same time, development in the South is a prerequisite for economic and political stability in the North,” he said.

-The Elders is a grouping brought together in 2007 by former South African president Nelson Mandela.—Sapa-AFP
+The Elders is a grouping brought together in 2007 by former South African president Nelson Mandela. — Sapa-AFP